Metra

-Metra is the descendant of numerous commuter rail services dating to the 1850s.
-The present system dates to 1974, when the Illinois General Assembly established the Regional Transportation Authority (RTA) to consolidate all public transit operations in the Chicago area, including commuter rail.
-The RTA's creation was a result of the anticipated failure of commuter service operated and owned by various private railroad companies in the 1970s.
+Metra is the descendant of numerous passenger rail services dating to the 1850s.
+The present system dates to 1974, when the Illinois General Assembly established the Regional Transportation Authority (RTA) to consolidate transit operations in the Chicago area, including commuter rail as a public utility.
+The RTA's creation was a result of the anticipated withdrawal of commuter service operated and owned by various private railroad companies in the 1970s.
 In a 1983 reorganization, the RTA placed commuter rail under a newly formed Commuter Rail Division, which branded itself as Metra in 1985.
 Freight rail companies still operate four of Metra's routes under purchase-of-service agreements.
 Metra owns all rolling stock and is responsible for all stations along with the respective municipalities.
 Since its inception, Metra has directed more than $5 billion into the commuter rail system of the Chicago metropolitan area alongside the CTA.
 In January 2023, Metra rolled out a new real-time train tracking website to allow passengers greater visibility into their commute.

 History

 Early Chicago commuter rail

-Since its founding in the 19th century, Chicago has been a major Midwestern hub in the North American rail network.
+Since the 19th century, Chicago has been a major hub in the North American rail network.
 It has more trackage radiating in more directions than any other city in North America.
 Railroads set up their headquarters in the city and Chicago became a center for building freight cars, passenger cars and diesel locomotives.
-Early commuter services were run by the Chicago, Burlington and Quincy, Chicago and Northwestern, and Milwaukee Road.
+Early commuter services were run by the Chicago, Burlington and Quincy, Chicago and North Western, and Milwaukee Road.

 By the 1930s, Chicago had the world's largest public transportation system, but commuter rail services started to decline.
 By the mid-1970s, the commuter lines faced an uncertain future.
 The Burlington Northern, Milwaukee Road, Chicago and North Western and Illinois Central had been losing money for several years, and were using trainsets with passenger cars dating as far back as the 1920s.